Flash Flood Watch issued for Accomack, Amelia, Eastern Essex, Lancaster, Northumberland by NWS - NewsBreak

 Flash Flood Watch issued for Accomack, Amelia, Eastern Essex, Lancaster, Northumberland by NWS

-Effective: 2021-08-07 11:03:00 EDT Expires: 2021-08-07 22:00:00 EDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
-Target Area: Accomack; Amelia; Eastern Essex; Lancaster; Northumberland; Richmond; Western King William; Western King and Queen FLASH FLOOD WATCH REMAINS IN EFFECT UNTIL 10 PM EDT THIS EVENING The Flash Flood Watch continues for * Portions of central Virginia, east central Virginia, eastern Virginia and southeast Virginia, including the following areas, in central Virginia, Amelia.
-In east central Virginia, Eastern Essex, Richmond, Western King William and Western King and Queen.
+Effective: 2021-08-07 06:00:00 EDT Expires: 2021-08-07 22:00:00 EDT Urgency: Expected Severity: Severe Certainty: Possible Instruction: You should monitor later forecasts and be prepared to take action should Flash Flood Warnings be issued.
+Target Area: Accomack; Amelia; Eastern Essex; Lancaster; Northumberland; Richmond; Western King William; Western King and Queen FLASH FLOOD WATCH IN EFFECT THROUGH THIS EVENING The National Weather Service in Wakefield has expanded the * Flash Flood Watch to include portions of central Virginia, east central Virginia, eastern Virginia, and southeast Virginia, including the following areas, in central Virginia, Amelia.
+In east central Virginia, Eastern Essex, Richmond, Western King William, and Western King and Queen.
 In eastern Virginia, Lancaster and Northumberland.
-In southeast Virginia, Accomack. * Until 10 PM EDT this evening. * Periods of showers and isolated thunderstorms are expected to continue through this evening.
-On average, 1 to 2 inches of rain are expected across the watch area.
+In southeast Virginia, Accomack. * Through this evening * Periods of showers and isolated thunderstorms are expected this morning through early this evening.
+On average, 1 to 2 inches of rain can be expected across the watch area.
 However, localized amounts of 2 to 4 inches will likely result in a few instances of flash flooding.alerts.weather.gov

 Comments / 0